hkotek/hkotek.com/_posts/2022-11-21-altac-informational-interview-questions.md

 As part of a *careers for linguists* workshop I've been teaching, we have developed a long set of questions I will reproduce below.
 We tweak the questions and pick just a subset every time we host an external speaker, to match the speaker's background and experience.
 I've organized these questions by topic, with a list of questions collapsed under the header which you can expand.
 For a fully expanded version which may be easier to print, see [here](https://hkotek.com/drafts/info-interview-questions/):

-A useful conversation starter: Tell me about yourself and what you do
+**A useful conversation starter**: Tell me about yourself and what you do

 ### Questions about skills [**expand >>**]()
 * What skill(s) do you use most often in your (current or previous) job?